-2. Select the action to apply on endpoints exhibiting suspicious network activity: - Monitor endpoints-flag the endpoint as "noncompliant", but allow endpoint traffic to pass. - Quarantine endpoints-blocks the endpoint from accessing the network until it is released through the console.
+Select the action to apply to endpoints exhibiting suspicious network activity:

+- Monitor endpoints-flags the endpoint as "noncompliant", but allows endpoint traffic to pass. - Quarantine endpoints-blocks the endpoint from accessing the network until it is released through the console. - Block C&C connections-blocks connections to and from C&C servers detected by Deep Discovery Inspector.

+2. Select Enable the deny list.
 3. Select Send policy violation data to syslog to record events to logs.
 4. Select Notify endpoints about policy violations to display popup messages on endpoints that exhibit suspicious network activity.
 5. Click Next.